MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-sso.md

 This article shows how to use the Single sign on (SSO) feature in a bot.
 To do so, it uses a *consumer* bot, also known as *root* bot, to interact with a *skill* bot.

-Once the users sign in the root bot, they are "automatically" signed in each skill bot they might use through the root bot.
+Once the users sign in the root bot, they are not required to sign into each skill bot they might use through the root bot.
 This is because of SSO.
 Without it the users would have to sign in every time they communicate with a different skill bot.

 > [!NOTE]
 > The *consumer* bot is also called *root* or *parent* bot.
 The *skill* bot is also called *child* bot.\